Thousands rally in Catalan counter-protest - Journal du Cameroun

 With Spain just two weeks away from a fourth general election in as many years, members of the Socialist government and leaders of the country’s conservative parties joined Sunday’s rally.

-Spanish Foreign Minister Josep Borrell, a Catalan, meanwhile slammed “an unacceptable level of violence” after Saturday’s peaceful march later degenerated when thousands created an offshoot protest.
+Spanish Foreign Minister Josep Borrell, a Catalan, meanwhile slammed “an unacceptable level of violence” after Saturday’s peaceful march later degenerated when some 10,000 joined a separate demonstration by the radical CDR.

+Massing outside police headquarters, they shouted “Occupation forces, out!”, some hurling bottles, rocks and fireworks at officers.

+Although the police initially refused to engage, they eventually charged, using batons and foam rounds to try and break up the crowds, an AFP correspondent said.

-Some hurled projectiles at riot police who eventually charged, using batons and foam rounds to disperse them.
+The police eventually charged, using batons and foam rounds to disperse the protesters.
+Several people suffered light injuries on both sides, emergency services and security forces said.

-They were met with bottles, rocks and fireworks, an AFP correspondent said before clearing the area around 11:00 pm.
+Catalonia has been gripped by unrest since the October 14 Supreme Court verdict which unleashed a wave of protests that quickly turned violent, with masked demonstrators clashing nightly with riot police.

+More than 600 people have been injured in the protests, 367 of them civilians and 289 police, official figures show.